ms-iot/ROSOnWindows/Moveit/UR3.md

 To fix it, you will need to replace all the usgae of `$(find xacro)/xacro` with `$(find xacro)/xacro.exe` to tell launch file to run the exectuable wrapper instead.

+> For general porting guidance of shebang usage for ROS on Windows, check out [here](Porting/Cookbook.md#shebang).

 ### Running UR3 Launch Files
 Now let's run everything!
 In this example, it requires three launch files to run: One is to run the UR3 driver stack for planning execution, one is to run the UR3 motion planning, and the other one is to run the visualization tool.